RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is google rcs
 - what is machine learning
 - what is nice?
-- what is rasa mascot
 - what is the capital of delhi
 - what is the capital of india
 - what is the current petrol price
 - what is the day ?
 - what is the real use case where we can use this one
 - what is your address?
-- what is your github link
 - what is your purpose
 - what lnu mean?
 - what the latest news ?